It may make you cry and may not be ideal before a date. However, onion is surprisingly healthy, tasty, and versatile.

 Antioxidant polyphenols are found precisely in the outer layers of the onion.
 Therefore, removing the two outer flesh layers can cost up to ¾ of all anthocyanins and up to ¼ of quercetin.

-Nevertheless, experts believe that quercetin from onions is absorbed much better by the body than from dietary supplements.
+Nevertheless, experts believe that the body absorbs quercetin from onions much better than from dietary supplements.

 2. Boosts the Immune System

-Since the bioactive substances in onions have anti-inflammatory benefits, it is not surprising that they can strengthen the immune system in general.
+Since the bioactive substances in onions have anti-inflammatory benefits, it is not surprising that they can strengthen the immune system.